CRSBanerji/concept-frustration/README.md

 If you use this repository or build on this work, please cite:

 **Concept frustration: Aligning Human Concepts and Machine Representations in Interpretable AI**
-Enrico Parisini, Christopher Soelistyo, Ahab Isaac, Alessandro Barp, Christopher R. S. Banerji
+Enrico Parisini, Christopher J. Soelistyo, Ahab Isaac, Alessandro Barp, Christopher R. S. Banerji

 ---